-- One thing that distinguishes burial insurance from other life insurance policies is that it is easier to get.
-Some insurance companies don’t even require your medical examination to give you burial insurance.
+- One thing that distinguishes burial insurance from many life insurance policies is that it is easier to get.
+Some life insurance companies don’t even require your medical history to give you burial insurance.

 - It is inexpensive to help aging people leave the world in peace.

 - The form of life insurance has middling benefits that beneficiaries can avail; however, it has the same premium amount that other insurance policies have and depends when you purchase it.

-- Anyone (particularly people with poor health) can qualify for the burial life insurance.
-Remember that if you choose term insurance, you may face issues with renewing the policy when the terms end.
+- Anyone (particularly people with poor physical and mental health) can qualify for burial life insurance.
+Remember that if you choose term life insurance policies, you may face issues with renewing the policy when the terms end.
 But if you pick permanent insurance, there won’t be such problems.

 - You can also set up a savings account to handle the burial cost if you’re aging or ailing with a disease and want your family with the expenses.